-In March I am planning to hold a giveaway for foodie fiction giveaway.
+In March I am planning to hold a giveaway for foodie fiction.
 This giveaway will include a kindle device plus a list of fantastic novels that feature food as a central element.
-To prepare myself for this giveaway, I went on a foodie fiction binge to select the best, […]
+To prepare myself for this giveaway, I went on a foodie fiction binge to select the best, most […]

 Thaniya Rasid grew up in the Middle East dreaming of becoming a surgeon.
 Now living an ordinary life as a mother, wife and a hospital lab tech in Vancouver, Canada, she garners unexpected fame as youTube’s Queen of Hummus when her video demonstrating the recipe goes viral.
 How could blending […]